CalebQ42/bbConvert/README.md

 Both lists (ul, ol) trims spaces from the beginning and end of their items so spaces around * aren't necessary.
 If there is text before the first * it will be interpreted as it's own bullet/number

+Bullets/numbers for lists are determined by asterisks or newlines

 For the titles ([t1] - [t6]) then if you have a number less than 1 (such as zero) after the t then it will be the same as [t1] and if the number is greater than 6 it will be treated as [t6]

 Tag and parameters aren't case sensitive unless they need to be (such as title and alt)